Hear from the 2021-22 cohort members on their ESP experience!

 Download the 2024-25 Program Flier

-The Executive Seminar in Natural Resources Leadership (ESP) is a case-study based professional program run by Portland State University’s Hatfield School of Government that helps mid-career natural resource leaders explore and expand leadership competencies and establish pathways for career-long leadership learning and development.
+The Executive Seminar Program in Natural Resources Leadership (ESP) is a Portland State University Hatfield School of Government case study-based professional program.
+ESP helps mid-career natural resource leaders explore and expand leadership competencies and pathways for career-long leadership learning.

-Each year, the program visits communities throughout the west to connect with local leaders wrestling with their own natural resource challenges.
-Through presentation, conversation and guided study—and peer-to-peer sharing and teamwork—cohort members deepen their sense of leadership, build networks of support, and witness many different styles and approaches to solving complex leadership challenges.
+Each year, the program visits communities throughout the West to connect with local leaders wrestling with their own natural resource challenges.
+Through presentation, conversation, guided study, field trips, and peer-to-peer sharing and teamwork, cohort members deepen their sense of leadership, build networks of support, and witness many different styles and approaches to solving complex leadership challenges.

 Download the complete list of case studies since 2000 - 2024